 Hi there!
 I'm Dr. Sara Solomon and I tried every diet and workout strategy under the sun, but could never get lasting results.
 I was a full blown "yo-yo" dieter.

-It wasn't until I implemented these 10 sustainable steps in 2012 that I finally lost fat and kept it off for good!
+It wasn't until I implemented these 10 sustainable steps that I finally lost fat and kept it off for good!

 1. Train In the Morning